patrickjwoods/blog/_posts/2014-02-13-always-and-not-yet-when-brand-matters-for-startups.markdown

 These truths—about your customers, about your product, and about you—serve as the basis for a compelling and authentic brand.
 What you'll have will be so much richer than if you'd gone straight to GoDaddy on day one and tried a couple hundred URLs until you found something you thought was cool.

 You'll find your audience beginning to trust your brand, and they'll do so because it's based not on what you *hoped* you'd become, but what you *have* become.
 That level of authenticity is rare, especially among startups, and you'll find it to be a compelling differentiator as you continue to scale.

-***

-_Still need help?
-I’m offering free 30-minute Google Hangout office hour sessions to take questions about startup branding and messaging.
-No strings attached. *[Get in touch](http://bit.ly/19hJb8c)* if that interests you._